-After the recent drop of her first full-length album, My 21st Century Blues, Raye returns with a new song, “Genesis.”
-Despite her previous masterpieces, this song shines for its passion, intertwining and unique personality.
-Indeed, the song is possibly one of her best works to date, proving Raye’s continuous improvement.
-But more: “Genesis.” is arguably a strong contender for the Song of the Year title!
+Following the release of her first full-length album, My 21st Century Blues, Raye returns with a new track, “Genesis.”
+While her previous works are masterpieces in their own right, this song stands out for its raw passion, intricate composition, and unique personality.
+“Genesis.” may indeed be one of her finest creations to date, proving Raye’s continuous growth as an artist.
+More than that, “Genesis.” is arguably a strong contender for Song of the Year!

 Discover with us what makes this track unique and masterful and let us know your opinion in the comments!